podefr/sysinfo/README.md

 a server counterpart that monitors the multiplexed socket, and a `web` module that displays a splash screen when the connectivity between the agent and the server is lost.
 To try it, simply kill the `agent` process and restart it.

+#### General system information

+Displays general information about the monitored system such as when the system started, the free and total memory and OS and CPU information.

 ### Tech stack

 The application is running on `node.js` and `ES6` is used where possible.